Haplogroup Q-M242: Southern Europe

 Southern Europe also shows low frequencies of Q around 0.5%~1%, but some regions exhibits different figures.
 It is 1.9% in mainland Croatia, but it reaches 14.3% (13/91) in Hvar Islands and 6.1% (8/132) in Korčula.
 Also, it is about 0.6% in Italy, but it rises to 2.5% (6/236) in Sicily, where it reaches 16.7% (3/18) in Mazara del Vallo region, followed by 7.1% (2/28) in Ragusa, 3.6% in Sciacca, and 3.7% in Belvedere Marittimo.

 On the other hand, according to a study (Behar 2004), 5.2% (23/441) of Ashkenazi Jewish males belong to haplogroup Q-P36.
 This has subsequently been found to be entirely the Q-M378 subclade and may be restricted to Q-L245.
 Also, 2.3% (4/174)~5.6% (3/53) of Sephardi Jews are in haplogroup Q.

 Africa

 Haplogroup Q is rarely found across North Africa.
 It is observed in 0.7% (1/147), of Egyptians and in 0.6% (1/156) of Algerian people.
 Surprisingly, it is also witnessed in 0.8% (3/381, all Q-M346) of males from Comoros which is located in between East Africa and Madagascar.

 To combine the data above, Q-M242 is estimated to be in about 3.1% of males of the world.

+Subclade structure

+In Y chromosome phylogenetics, subclades are the branches of a haplogroup.
+These subclades are also defined by single-nucleotide polymorphisms (SNPs) or unique-event polymorphisms (UEPs).
+Haplogroup Q-M242, according to the most recent available phylogenetics has between 15 and 21 subclades.
+The scientific understanding of these subclades has changed rapidly.
+Many key SNPs and corresponding subclades were unknown to researchers at the time of publication are excluded from even recent research.
+This makes understanding the meaning of individual migration paths challenging.

+Phylogenetic trees

+There are several confirmed and proposed phylogenetic trees available for haplogroup Q-M242.
+The scientifically accepted one is the Y Chromosome Consortium (YCC) one published in Karafet 2008 and subsequently updated.
+A draft tree that shows emerging science is provided by Thomas Krahn at the Genomic Research Center in Houston, Texas.
+The International Society of Genetic Genealogy (ISOGG) also provides an amateur tree.

+The 2015 ISOGG tree

+The subclades of Haplogroup Q-M242 with their defining mutation (s), according to the 2015 ISOGG tree are provided below.
+The first three levels of subclades are shown.
+Additional detail is provided on the linked branch article pages.